brettvachon/KerguelenPetrel/README.md

  ## Setting up the bot
 1. You will need to create an app at https://developer.twitter.com.
 2. Next click on "Keys and Access Tokens" and get your API keys and Access Tokens for the app that you just created.
-Place the keys in the `twitter4j.properties` file.
-3. You will also need a Wordnik API key from http://developer.wordnik.com .
-When you receive your API key place it in the `wordnik.properties` file.
+3. Place the keys in the `twitter4j.properties` file.
 4. Create a Google App Engine project at https://console.developers.google.com/cloud-resource-manager
 5. Deploy the bot to GAE.